Giant Trance E+ 2 Pro Review

 The Trance E+ 2 Pro comes with an impressive build for the price, and this bike is pretty much ready for anything in its stock configuration.
 Everything from the suspension to the brakes is well thought out and works to enhance its overall performance.
 Because this is the least expensive model in this review, we're especially impressed by the price to build ratio that blows the competition out of the water.

-With a retail price of $4,830, we feel the Trance E+ 2 is a great value and a shoo-in for our Best Buy Award.
+We feel the Trance E+ 2 is a great value.
 This bike comes with a very nice component specification for the price and performs better than some models that cost more.
 There's no denying that electric mountain bikes are expensive, even this one, but we're impressed by the value that Giant is offering here and we think this is one of the best deals you're going to find for a bike as capable as this.

 The Trance E+ 2 Pro is a nicely equipped and versatile electric mountain bike offered at a reasonable price.
 This good looking bike has a cleanly integrated battery and drive unit and a fantastic component specification for the price.
 Its modern trail bike geometry combines with the Maestro suspension platform and quality suspension components for a buttery feel and confident downhill performance.
 It also climbs well thanks to a comfortable seated position and the pedal assistance.
 Power output is strong and consistent with five settings, and it has a competitive distance range.
 It's not especially nimble or playful, but the Trance is a quality e-MTB at a reasonable price.

 Other Versions and Accessories